ps-auxw/CLI-P/README.md

 Run `python query-index.py` and you will get a prompt where you can enter search terms and a few commands.
 Enter `h` for a short help.

+For a nicer image viewing experience, try:

+    a
+    r 1600x900

 ## Known issues

 * Running `query-index.py` while a new index is being generated will